 Level 1 interventions aim to teach alternate behavior so students can learn and demonstrate safe, respectful and responsible behavior.
 Staff are encouraged to try a variety of teaching and classroom management strategies.
 Level 2 interventions often involve support staff, both school-based and within the community, and/or the administrator.
 These interventions aim to increase the student's skills, positive view of schooling, and positive experience at school so that misbehavior is less likely to continue or escalate.
 Level 3 violations may involve the short-term removal of a student from the school environment due to the severity of the behavior.
 The duration of the short-term suspension, if issued, is to be limited as much as possible while adequately addressing the behavior.
-In the case of repeated need for suspension, a plan of support (ex.
-Intervention Plan, Student Assistance Team, Community Resources) should be considered.
+In the case of repeated need for suspension, a plan of support (e.g. Early Intervention Plan, Student Assistance Team, MTSS-B Tier II or III Intervention, Community Resources) should be implemented.
 Level 4 violations have the potential to significantly impact the safety of the school environment.
 These violations may result in the removal of a student from the school environment due to the severity of the behavior.
 Such violations may involve the mandatory reassignment or expulsion of a student to another school or to an alternative program that will provide additional structure to teach appropriate behavior.

-Behavior Responses Guidelines for Grades PK-2
+Behavior Response Guidelines for Grades PK-2

-Except in situations where the student brings a weapon to school (see page 17-18 for the definition of a Weapon), elementary school staff shall not suspend the student in pre-kindergarten through 2nd grade.
+Except in situations where the student brings a deadly weapon to school elementary school staff shall not suspend the student in pre-kindergarten through 2nd grade.

-Young children need to be taught and then practice self-regulation to develop memory, attention and self-control skills necessary for the learning environment.
+Young children need to be taught and then practice self-regulation to develop memory, attention, and self-control skills necessary for the learning environment.
 If a pre-K through second grade student must be removed from the classroom, they will work in the school with staff and resources to practice and develop skills to support a return to the classroom environment.

-Behavior Responses Guidelines for Grades 3-6
+Behavior Response Guidelines for Grades 3-6

-If an elementary student must be removed from the school environment, the following short-term suspension guidelines are recommended (per event):
+If a student in grades 3-6 must be removed from the school environment, the following short-term suspension guidelines are recommended (per event):